 So, these are the themes and narratives you will find at Light Sensitive: the image world, creativity, autobiography.

 Who am I?
 My name is Joseph Squier, and I have some training and experience with all of this.
 I earned an MFA in photography from the San Francisco Art Institute, and I’ve spent about three decades teaching and talking about these interests; most of that time has been spent at the University of Illinois.
 I’ve worked with photography, painting, mixed media, CD-ROMs, virtual reality, and web-based media.
 My most recently completed work takes the form of a network-based database-driven self-assembling electronic book (that’s a mouth full).
 It fuses elements of photography, painting, poetry, song, cinema, data, and code.
-My online resume includes more details about this history.

 Light Sensitive is organized into the following modules: